remotestorage/remotestorage.js/doc/contributing/building.rst

    $ npm install --force

 This will install all dependencies.
-We currently use the --force flag because of an [issue with Sphinx/SphinxJS/Typescript/Typedoc](https://github.com/remotestorage/remotestorage.js/pull/1276#issue-1434430936).
+We currently use the ``--force`` flag because of an issue with SphinxJS and TypeDoc (see :issue:`1276`).

 Development
 -----------